HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 parameters that you should set according to your database settings.
 Finally, it contains the commands to actually run the application.

-In order to write the application, we need some data files, that you can download from [here](https://www.dropbox.com/s/iptnkwfeymlnpqc/deepdive-tutorial-data.zip).
+In order to write the application, we need some data files, namely the input corpus of text and some existing knowledge base of interpersonal relationship.
+You should get the archive containing these files from [here](https://www.dropbox.com/s/iptnkwfeymlnpqc/deepdive-tutorial-data.zip).
 Expand the archive in the `$APP_HOME/data` directory.